What to Expect from HomelessStrategy.com

 You will learn how various counties and cities are adopting and generating these practices in ways that solve issues unique to their jurisdictions.
 Issues involve chronic homelessness, criminalization of homelessness, episodic homelessness, and at-risk of homelessness.
 While the many issues currently contributing to homelessness may not be new for many visitors to the site, in-depth examinations into some of these issues may be.

-How Many California Continuums of Care Recently Changed Homeless Management Information System (HMIS) Vendors: Who They Are and Next Steps
+California Continuums of Care and Homeless Management Information System (HMIS) Vendors: Who They Are and Next Steps

 A wide-range of solutions will be offered here.
 Some of them may be new to you.
 Some of them may not be.
 However, we believe that you will discover new facets to familiar ideas and read about innovations connected to these ideas of which you may not yet be aware.